KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 git config --global push.autoSetupRemote true
 ```

 Next, in order to authenticate yourself when pushing code changes, you need to add an ssh key to your GitLab profile as [described here](https://invent.kde.org/help/user/ssh.md).
-Once you are done, we can start using `kdesrc-build`.
+Once you are done, we can start using `kde-builder`.

-## Set up kdesrc-build
+## Install kde-builder or kdesrc-build

+{{< alert title="Note" color="info" >}}
+Currently `kde-builder` did not got official status, but it fully reimplements the `kdesrc-build` (the current official KDE meta build system tool) in python.
+`kdesrc-build` is no more actively developed, and `kde-builder` gets new features and lots of fixes of kdesrc-build bugs.

+Currently, most of the instructions for kde-builder can be applied to kdesrc-build as well.
+{{< /alert >}}

-`kdesrc-build` is the official KDE meta build system tool.
-It is used to manage the building of many software repositories in an automated fashion.
+KDE Builder is used to manage the building of many software repositories in an automated fashion.

 Its primary purpose is to *manage dependencies*.
 Every software has dependencies: other pieces of software that provide lower-level functionality they rely on.
 In order to compile any piece of software, its dependencies must be available.